 And right on cue, after yesterday’s rather gorgeous (but cold) day, we woke to rain, rain and more rain… and it was the freezing-cold type too!

-David did the driving – almost a three hour jaunt – as we arrived at Highgrove, home of TRH The Prince of Wales and The Duchess of Cornwall.
+David did the driving – almost a three-hour jaunt – as we arrived at Highgrove, home of TRH The Prince of Wales and The Duchess of Cornwall.
 By the time we got there, the weather had brightened-up a bit, but not much.
-Security was tight, very tight – hence the need for our passports and it also including the complete banning of any recording equipment – so no photos!
+Security was tight, very tight – hence the need for our passports and it also included the complete banning of any recording equipment – so no photos!

 After a brief wait (with just time for a cuppa), we assembled in the meeting area before being introduced to our Guide for the 75-minute tour around – Robert.
 By now, the weather turned in our favour and the rain stopped with a brief appearance of the Sun.